 The Estate and its History

-Our Estate Manager Lewin Nicholas has shared some insights into what we are aiming to achieve at Combe Grove regarding the land and our plans to protect, conserve and improve all that we have here.
+Below are some insights into what we are aiming to achieve at Combe Grove regarding the land and our plans to protect, conserve and improve all that we have here.

-Across the estate we employ a mixture of traditional and innovative practices including Permaculture design to gently enable the land to support biodiversity and ultimately greater productivity.
+Since arriving in 2017, we have embarked on a journey to intimately learn about the land, its inhabitants and its history.
+It’s important for us to understand our context and respond to the needs of the land accordingly.
+Across The Estate, we employ a mixture of traditional and innovative practices including Permaculture design to gently enable the land to support biodiversity and ultimately greater productivity.
 Permaculture is an ethical design science that facilitates the creation and maintenance of long-term sustainable settlements in a more ecologically balanced way.
+We…

 - Avoid cutting hedges and felling trees in the bird nesting season.